Statistics: 10 miles, ascent 951′, descent 1398′.

 The path skirted around fields of crops as we entered Bush Valley.

 We came upon the tiny hamlet of Upper Bush.
-The cottages in this village could have belonged in a fairytale.
+The classic cottages in this village could have existed in a fairytale.

 We spied a mile marker in the center of the village.

-Just down the road and past one more field, we found the North Downs Barn B&B where we would stay for two nights.
+Just down the road and past one more field, we found the North Downs Barn B&B where we would take a rest day, staying for two nights.

-Our hosts had converted a huge barn into this very attractive B&B. We were free to walk in their bountiful garden and open areas, petting the dogs, cats and horses.
-Our room was very charming and cozy.
+Our hosts had converted a huge barn into this very attractive B&B, where we were free to walk in their bountiful garden and open areas, enjoying the dogs, cats and horses.
+The room was very charming and cozy.